 This course offers an effective combination of lecture, case studies, and class participation activities conducted by knowledgeable and experienced instructors who are leaders in their fields.
 Many case studies of actual crisis situations are used to emphasize and enhance the concepts.
 Several interactive class activities provide additional hands-on experience.
 Participants will also practice what is learned: the course concludes with a crisis simulation in which participants take active roles in a simulated disaster, including a realistic news media briefing.

-- Complimentary tour of the MIT Campus on Sunday July 31 or on Friday August 5 for participants and traveling companions
+- Complimentary tour of the MIT Campus on the Sunday prior to the course or on the final day for participants and traveling companions

 - The crisis simulation on Friday will include a data breach event!